 How will the school support my child when joining the school and how will the school support my children when transferring to the next stage of their education?

 Before your child joins our school, you will be invited to have a tour of the school and meet our staff.
-Your child will also be invited to visit and stay for a short session before starting school.

 You will be invited to a meeting with the head teacher, class teacher and inclusion leader prior to your child starting school.

 We will contact any early years settings or other schools your child has attended to gather information about their specific needs.

 We will consult with any specialist services that support your child and invite them to a transition meeting at our school to ensure that we are working in partnership to achieve the best outcomes for your child.